-Among the many people who have given their opinion on the matter are some of the best players in the world, including Carlsen, Aronian, Nakamura, Shirov and Nepomniachtchi, and some of the greatest experts on fraud, notably Kenneth Regan, Professor of Mathematics at the University of Oxford. and international chess master, featured on the ChessBase website as “The world's greatest expert on cheating detection in Chess” (the world's leading expert in Chess cheat detection).
+Among the many people who have given their opinion on the matter are some of the best players in the world, including Carlsen, Aronian, Nakamura, Shirov and Nepomniachtchi, and some of the greatest experts on fraud, notably Kenneth Regan, Professor of Mathematics at the University of Oxford and international Chess master, featured on the ChessBase website as “The world's greatest expert on cheating detection in Chess”.
 However, the conclusion that Regan presents is objectively incorrect, as we will demonstrate below.

-On 09/05/2022, the day after Niemann 's victory against Carlsen in the Sinquefield tournament, I analyzed the game between them, focusing exclusively on the moves of the game, on technical aspects related to chess, and I came to the same conclusion as Regan: there is no evidence of the use of engines, Niemann 's game is indistinguishable from that of a human with 2700.
+On 09/05/2022, the day after Niemann's victory against Carlsen in the Sinquefield tournament, I analyzed the game between them, focusing exclusively on the moves of the game, on technical aspects related to Chess, and I came to the same conclusion as Regan: there is no evidence of the use of engines, Niemann's game is indistinguishable from that of a human with 2700.
 I ended the matter at that point and closed it, understanding that Niemann was innocent.
 But after Carlsen's conduct in the 9/19/2022 online game, I thought I should delve deeper into the analysis, because Carlsen wouldn't act that way if he wasn't feeling deeply outraged and wronged.
-At the same time, Niemann 's conduct struck me as inappropriate.
+At the same time, Niemann's conduct struck me as inappropriate.
 If I was suspected of cheating in a similar situation and my opponent abandoned the game, as Carlsen did, I would decline the point and hand the point over to him.
-But Niemann simply took Carlsen's point, unchallenged.
+But Niemann simply received Carlsen's point, without any dispute.
 This rekindled my doubts on this matter and I decided to investigate further.

 For those interested in the technical analysis of the game, you can download it here (PGN, PDF).